ProvableHQ/leo/documentation/language/layout.md

 In addition to your main file, Leo also supports a module system as of v3.2.0.

-Leaf modules (i.e. modules without submodules) must be defined in a single file (ex. `foo.leo`).
+Leaf modules (that is modules without submodules) must be defined in a single file (ex. `foo.leo`).
 Modules with submodules must be defined by an optional top-level `.leo` file and a subdirectory containing the submodules:

 Take the following project as an example: